ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.broadlink2/README.md

 ## Changelog

-### 2.0.3
+### 2.1.0

-* Beta for v2.1, added RM4 protocol and also check now device names according mac address
+* Added RM4 protocol for newest RM4 and RM3-Minis
+* Added LB1 Wifi bulb device support
+* Added finding of devices if name or ip changes according to mac address
+* Added support of devices in other netword with IP address
+* Changed learning and device communication for all RM devices
+* Re-write of 70% nof the code for new js-controllers and nodejs versions.

 ### 2.0.3

 * changed to new myAdapter to support js-controller 2.0 and 3.0

 ### 2.0.1

 * Can handle Floureon/Beko thermostats (now with MQTT)
 * Can handle S1C security devices
 * Names device after their name or with their mac to reduce possibility of renaming